hylimo/hylimo/website/docs/sequence.md

 - `fragment-subtext-element` to layout the subtext of fragments
 - `frame` to style frames
 - `frame-element` to layout the subtext of frames
-- `top-level-participant` to style any participant before any event was declared, so its `y` is `0`
+- `top-level-participant-element` to style any participant before any event was declared, so its `y` is `0`
-- `non-top-level-participant` to style any participant after an event was declared, so its `y` is not `0`
+- `non-top-level-participant-element` to style any participant after an event was declared, so its `y` is not `0`
 - `destroy-cross-path` to style the cross of a destroyed participant
 - `destroy-cross-path-element` to layout the cross of a destroyed participant
 - `actor` to style actors